kashishgupta1990/screenshot-tool/README.md

-#Screenshot-tool
+#screenshot-tool

-##create screenshots of web pages from the command line
+##Create screenshots of web pages from the command line

 Want screenshots of your pages?
 There are couple of options

 1. `printscreen` (*lots of hassle*)
 2. `browser extensions` (*works but has to be done manually*)